 These main areas are:

 - South.
 It’s the main tourist area, encompassing the city of Honolulu and Waikiki.
-It has the airport and many famous sites.
+It has the Honolulu International Airport (code: HNL) and many famous sites.

 - North.
 This is the island’s beloved quiet side, although it’s still very popular with tourists.
 Go here for surfing, food trucks, beaches, and country vibes.